AndersDeath/diary2/000-current.md

 # 08 November - Tuesday - Gündoğan - 40 day of immigration

 Today I mostly was working on programming stuff.
+I'm really tiered due to early wake up.